-HMA (formerly HideMyAss) VPN has over 890 servers in a whopping 190 countries around the globe.
-That makes it a blinding option for accessing content from overseas.
-HMA has software for all platforms, and, that software is extremely easy to use.
-This makes HMA VPN a great option for beginners.
-The software can also be used on up to 5 simultaneous devices; which means that this VPN is suitable for families or people with a lot of devices.
-And, because this VPN implements strong OpenVPN encryption; it will protect your data from ISP and government snooping.
+HMA VPN (formerly HideMyAss VPN) has over 1000 servers in 190 countries worldwide.
+That makes it a superb option for accessing geo-blocked or censored content.
+HMA has software for all platforms and that software is extremely easy to use.
+As of 2020, HMA has released Version 5 of its applications, which adds privacy features and improves security for its users.
+HMA's excellent new software can be used on up to 5 devices simultaneously.
+This makes it perfect for families or people who own many devices.
+And, because HMA implements military grade OpenVPN encryption - it will protect your data from ISP and government snooping, and secure your data on public WiFi.

 - Simultaneous connections 5